The Power Of Retail Shelf Advertising

 Shop clip strips

 Hang clip strips and other items from your shelf edge to save on shelf space.
-Use a branded header and price ticket to ensure your customers have all the information they need in the moment to make an impulse buy.
+Use a branded header and price ticket to ensure your customers have all the information required to make an impulse buy.

 Leaflet Holders